sledorze/morphic-ts/README.md

 ### (new) Dependencies

-Tech specific dependencies (like `fp-ts`, `io-ts`) in interpreter packages are now peerdependencies.
+Tech specific dependencies (like `fp-ts`, `io-ts`) in interpreter packages are now peer-dependencies.

 ## Two minutes intro